ssimontacchi/Predicting-GPA-From-Admissions/README.md

 for each student would be too much work.

 Still, I hope that the process is fascinating.
 Now, if only Bokeh graphs would show up on github...

+Also, please take a look at the presentation I gave the faculty for my full analysis.
+Again, the results have been edited for the purposes of confidentiality.